carbon-language/carbon-lang/docs/project/evolution.md

 #### Ask the reviewing team for a proposal decision

-The review manager should ask the reviewing team for a decision by creating an `Evolution > Proposal decisions` forum topic asking for consensus.
+The review manager should ask the reviewing team for a decision by creating an `Evolution > Proposal decisions` topic asking for consensus.
 The proposal should also be added as a topic to the team's meeting agenda one week or four working days in advance, whichever is longer.
 The agenda item gives a deadline for a decision if no consensus can be reached on the Discourse Forum, and can be removed if a decision is made before the meeting.

 Team members should familiarize themselves with the proposal and related